Laplacian Dynamics on Cographs: Controllability Analysis through Joins and Unions: Preliminaries

 A graph is called a \emph{cograph}\footnote{In this paper, cographs are assumed to be undirected.} (or a \emph{decomposable graph}) if it can be constructed from isolated nodes by recursively performing join and union operations.
-More formally, a graph with a single node is a cograph, and if $G_1,\ldots,G_k$, for some $k>1$, are cographs, then $G_1+\ldots +G_k$ and $G_1*\ldots* G_k$ are cographs as well.
+More formally, a graph with a single node (i.e., $K_1$) is a cograph, and if $G_1,\ldots,G_k$, for some $k>1$, are cographs, then $G_1+\ldots +G_k$ and $G_1*\ldots* G_k$ are cographs as well.
+Also, based on an equivalent definition, a graph is a cograph if it has no induced subgraphs isomorphic to $P_4$ \cite{hammer1996laplacian}.
+Thus, for example, the cycle graph $C_5$ is not a cograph, while the complete graph $K_4$ is.